jido/Arcadam/README.md

 When the content block type contains "/" it is considered a MIME type.

 A standalone custom control must be on its own line and the end brackets are optional.
-On the other hands, the end brackets are required even if they are empty for an inline custom control.
+On the other hand, the end brackets are required even if they are empty for an inline custom control.

 A custom element can be used anywhere.
 It always starts with a special character.
 A custom marker applies to the following paragraph or block.
 It must be on its own line.